rhinstaller/anaconda/docs/driverdisc.rst

     /
     |rhdd3   - DD marker, contains the DD's description string
     /rpms
-      |  /i386 - contains RPMs for this arch and acts as Yum repo
+      |  /i386 - contains RPMs for this arch and acts as package repo
       |  /i586
       |  /x86_64
       |  /ppc